Aaron Gunn: Early life and filmmaking

-Political career
+Political beginnings

 In October 2021, Gunn announced he was seeking the leadership of the BC Liberal Party (now BC United).
 However, he was disqualified from the 2022 British Columbia Liberal Party leadership election after the party stated that his views conflicted with its commitments to diversity and reconciliation.

 Following his disqualification, Gunn founded Common Sense BC, an advocacy group to explore the viability of a right-wing alternative to the BC Liberals.
-Common Sense endorsed a slate of candidates who stood for election to the BC Conservative Party board at the May 2022 annual general meeting.
+Common Sense endorsed a slate of candidates who stood for election to the Conservative Party of British Columbia board of directors at the May 2022 annual general meeting.
 The endorsed candidates, including conservative strategist Angelo Isidorou, were elected, marking a significant shift in the party's leadership.
-In August 2022, the party revealed a new logo, website, and platform.
-Isidorou went on to serve as Executive Director and Provincial Campaign Manager in the 2024 BC general election.
+In August 2022, the party underwent a rebranding effort that included the adoption of a new logo, policy platform, and website, with Gunn playing an influential role in the process.
+Isidorou went on to serve as executive director and provincial campaign manager in the 2024 British Columbia general election.

+During the 2024 provincial election, a resurgence of the BC Conservatives coincided with the collapse of BC United and resulted in the party attaining official opposition status in the Legislative Assembly of British Columbia.
+The party's rapid transformation over a two-year period—from holding no seats in the legislature to forming the official opposition has been partly attributed to Gunn's involvement.